 How to delete a virtual environment in Python

-To complete delete or remove virtual environment:
+To completely delete or remove the virtual environment:

-- Assuming your virtual environment folder is named venv
+• Assuming your virtual environment folder is named venv

-rm -rf venv
+• Run: rm -rf venv

-I hope you learned about installing, creating, activating, deactivating and deleting a virtual environment in this tutorial.
+I hope you learned about installing, creating, activating, deactivating, and deleting a virtual environment in this tutorial.